 Paul Aitken looks at the relationship between sport and gambling.

-Sport is something that is bred into us from a very young age and if you were to ask the average child or teenager why they watched sport, why they supported the teams they support or why they enjoyed the game they enjoy, gambling would not come into it.
+Sport is something that is bred into us from a very young age, and if you were to ask the average child or teenager why they watched sport, why they supported the teams, or enjoyed the game, gambling would not come into it.
 If you ask the average adult, however, it is a different story.

 Gambling on a sport is not just about the potential to win money.
 It is a way to turn a neutral game into a partisan one.
 The vast majority of soccer lovers will turn their nose up at a game if it does not involve their favourite team or does not impact that team in any way.
-It is why the Premier League draws in more than 5 billion pounds in TV revenue, but German, Italian and French top-flight football has never attracted anywhere near that amount of interest here.
+It is why the Premier League draws in more than 5 billion pounds in TV revenue.
+Still, German, Italian, and French top-flight football have never attracted anywhere near that amount of interest here.

 Not only does that mean an extra £700 million in tax revenue for the government's coffers and jobs for over 100,000 people, but it also means more spectators at the games and more money for those involved.
-And regardless of how overpaid, you think players and coaches are, you cannot argue that profitable sporting leagues are good for the country on the whole.
-Just look at how much money small clubs like Blyth Spartans generate for their otherwise bankrupt communities when they enjoy a little bit of success and are able to snatch their own share of that gambling pie.
+And regardless of how overpaid, you think players and coaches are.
+You cannot argue that profitable sporting leagues are good for the country on the whole.
+Look at how much money small clubs like Blyth Spartans generate for their otherwise bankrupt communities when they enjoy a little bit of success and can snatch their share of that gambling pie.

 Gambling Around the World

 It is the same in the US when you venture outside of the gambling meccas in Vegas and Atlantic City.
-It is that not they think sports betting is somehow more insidious, because research actually shows the opposite, but that they want the casinos to attract tourists and do not really think about how it impacts on their own people.
+It is that not they think sports betting is somehow more insidious because research shows the opposite, but that they want the casinos to attract tourists and do not think about how it impacts their people.